 The use of peripheral devices can get more complicated with app virtualization, especially when it comes to printing.
 System monitoring products can also have trouble with virtualized applications, making it difficult to troubleshoot and isolate performance issues.

 What about streaming applications?

 With streaming applications, the virtualized application runs on the end user's local computer.
 When a user requests an application, the local computer downloads its components on demand.
 Only certain parts of an application are required to launch the app; the remainder download in the background as needed.

 Once completely downloaded, a streamed application can function without a network connection.
-Various models and degrees of isolation ensure that streaming applications will not interfere with other applications, and that they can be cleanly removed when closed.
+Various models and degrees of isolation ensure that streaming applications do not interfere with other applications, and that they can be cleanly removed when the user closes the application.